 33. Interests of Non-Band Members

 Non-Members

-33.1 A person who is not a Member of Brokenhead Ojibway Nation may not hold any interest in Brokenhead Ojibway Nation Land except a lease, easement, right of way, licence to use, or a permit.
+33.1 A person who is not a Member of Brokenhead Ojibway Nation may not hold any interest in Brokenhead Ojibway Nation Land except a lease, licence to use, or a permit.